cynthia-okoduwa/DevOps-projects/project16.md

 ## AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 1
 ![Capture](https://user-images.githubusercontent.com/74002629/197526138-6fc583b5-e963-45b3-8113-2c4163b98b16.PNG)

+Our infrastructuer is a three-tiered architecture that features the following and more:
+- A VPC
+- 6 subnets (2 public and 4 private)
+- A route table associated it with public subnets
+- A route table associated it with private subnets
+- Internet Gateway
+- Public route in table, associated with the Internet Gateway.
+(This is what allows a public subnet to be accisble from the Internet)
+- Elastic IPs
+- Nat Gateway
+- Security Groups
+- EC2 Instances for 2 webservers, etc
+- Launch Templates
+- Target Groups
+- Autoscaling Groups
+- TLS Certificates
+- Application Load Balancers (ALB)
+- EFS
+- RDS
+- DNS with Route53

 ### CREATE VPC AND SUBNETS USING TERRAFORM
 First set up Terraform CLI, to set up Terraform CLI follow this [instruction](https://learn.hashicorp.com/tutorials/terraform/install-cli).